-For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that is largely independent of the cash inflows of other assets or CGUs.
+For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that is largely independent of the cash inflows of other assets.

-The 'recoverable amount' of an asset or CGU is the greater of its value in use and its fair value less cost to sell.
-'Value in use' is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
+The 'recoverable amount' of an asset is the greater of its value-in-use and its fair value less cost to sell.
+'Value-in-use' is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.

-An impairment loss is recognised if the carrying amount of an asset or CGU exceeds its recoverable amount.
+An impairment loss is recognised if the carrying amount of an asset exceeds its recoverable amount.
+Such impairment loss is recognised in statement of profit or loss and other comprehensive income.